Beginners Guide How To Develop A Shopify App | AppDevelopmentPros

 Webhooks-Shopify-notification-push-mechanism

-Shopify offers a notification push mechanism called webhooks
+Shopify offers a notification push mechanism called Webhooks

 Shopify API Call Limitservices/web-app-development/